energywebfoundation/ocn-node/examples/README.md

 ### 2. Request Versions and Version Details

 Our EMSP backend runs on OCPI 2.2.
-As such we would like to establish a connection to the OCN Client using the same OCPI version.
+As such we would like to establish a connection to the OCN Node using the same OCPI version.
 In Postman, navigate to the Versions directory and select the `GET versions` request.
 You will need to modify this request slightly for it to work.
 In the Headers tab, edit the `Authorization` key, which currently has the value `Token CREDENTIALS_TOKEN_A`.
 Replace `CREDENTIALS_TOKEN_A` with the token received from the above request.